 Obtain prior authorization to enter training

 b.
-Managerial approval (AGD)
+Executive approval (AGD)

 Is personal and valid for 5 years

-Requires a morality Investigation by the CNAPS
+Requires a Investigation by the CNAPS

 c.
-Authorization to practice (AUT)
+License to practice (AUT)

-It is required for :
+It is required for:

-Ensure legal traceability of assignments and contracts
+Ensure the legal traceability of assignments and contracts

-| Situation | Carte pro (CAR) | Management approval (AGD) | Authorization to practice (AUT) |
+| Location | Pro card (CAR) | Executive approval (AGD) | License to practice (AUT) |

 |---|---|---|---|

-| Employees carrying out Investigations | Yes | No | No |
+| Employee conducting Investigations | Yes | No | No |

-| Self-employed manager (sole proprietorship) | No* | Yes | Yes |
+| Non-salaried manager (sole proprietorship) | No* | Yes | Yes |

-| Salaried manager (e.g. SASU with mandatary) | Yes | Yes | Yes |
+| Salaried executive (e.g., SASU with representative) | Yes | Yes | Yes |

 Penalties for non-compliance

-Exercising without authorization exposes you to :
+Exercising without authorization exposes you to:

-Administrative sanctions: warning, suspension, temporary ban or withdrawal
+Administrative sanctions: warning, suspension, temporary ban, or withdrawal

-Criminal penalties: up to 3 years' imprisonment and a 45,000-euro fine for illegal practice of a regulated activity
+Criminal penalties: up to 3 years' imprisonment and a fine of €45,000 for illegally carrying out a regulated activity.

-3. Professional practice: legal obligations and framework
+3. Practicing the profession: legal obligations and supervision

 - The Internal Security Code, in particular Book VI

-- The RGPD for data processing
+- The GDPR for data processing

-He is also required to :
+He is also required to:

 - Provide an objective, dated report that can be used in court